borglab/GTDynamics/README.md

 ./exec
 ```

-## Python Wrapper
+## Python Wrapper (Recommended use case)

 GTDynamics now supports a Pybind11-based Python API.

-GTWrap comes with the installation with GTSAM, which can also be used for generate the python bindings for GTDynamics.
+GTWrap comes bundled with GTSAM, which generates a corresponding GTSAM Python API.
+The same GTWrap package can be used to generate python bindings for GTDynamics (i.e. it is not necessary to manually install a separate GTWrap).

 To compile and install the GTDynamics python library: